-Too many to even begin to contemplate.
-But if there are any you would like exterminated, please send email to map3d@sci.utah.edu (we accept all foreign currency in large denominations, bicycle parts, assorted outdoor gear, but no credit cards).
+Despite all our efforts, they creep in when we are not looking.
+If there are any you would like exterminated, please send email to map3d@sci.utah.edu (we accept all foreign currency in large denominations, bicycle parts, assorted outdoor gear, but no credit cards).
+You can also go to the bugzilla at the SCI Institute and log the bug there.
+The program will keep sending us annoying emails until the problem is resolved.